HMS Dido (F104): Decommissioning and fate

 Around 1986 extensive plans were drawn up for a major refit of Southland which would have allowed its Ikara capability to remain operational until the mid-1990s.
 The RN had significantly modernised one of its remaining Ikara Leanders, at the time with long range 2031 towed array capable of passive detection in the 160 km + range zone.
 The Royal Australian Navy planned to continue with its similar, but incompatible, Ikara system for a while.
 However quotes for refitting Southland in UK yards or at Lyttleton proved high, the Cold War effectively ended in 1989 and with the RN and USN withdrawing its stock of nuclear depth charges, (the intended warhead option for RN Ikara Leanders to attack Soviet submarines at 10–20 km range, where two directional sound transmission times were probably too great for accurate proximity direction of Ikara carrying MK 46 torpedoes) meant Ikara was no longer useful to the Royal Navy.
 As a result, the Ikara system was withdrawn from RNZN use in 1989 with space found for a low cost refit at the RNZN dockyard for it to continue as a General Purpose frigate until 1993.

-Decommissioned in 1995, Southland was towed away by two patrol craft to the Philippines where her boilers were removed for a rubber plantation.
+Decommissioned on 1 March 1995, in November 1995 Southland was towed away by two patrol craft to the Philippines where her boilers were removed for a rubber plantation.
 She was then towed to Singapore where she was sold to an Indian tug company who took her to Goa beach in India.
 She was pulled up on the beach and her parts were sold.